ansys/pysimai/doc/source/user_guide/training.rst

    Rebuilding a model using the last configuration of a project is supported for models created after v0.1.5 (April 15, 2024).

-SimAI allows you to build AI models on your simulation data.
-This first step is to upload your simulation data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances and then assign this data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you configure in order to build your model.
+SimAI allows you to build AI models using past simulation data.
+This first step to building such models is to upload your simulation data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances.
+Then, you assign the imported data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you will eventually configure in order to build/train your AI model.

 Uploading your simulation data into a new project
 =================================================